Germany will need more international software developers - for years and years to come. Here is why.

 All this led to the implementation of a new and more liberal immigration law by the German government in 2020 to attract foreign talent, especially software developers from outside the European Union to come work in Germany.
 Visa processes are easier, work permits issued faster.
 All that tech professionals require is an official offer in the form of a work contract which they can hand in at the German embassy to apply for their visa.

-This is also why Germany is slowly diversifying.
+This is also why Germany is becoming increasingly diverse.
 The country has already become and will keep becoming more international.
 According to the Federal Employment Agency, the number of foreigners working in IT has grown over the last years, but it is still comparably low in absolute numbers.
 78.000 IT specialists, i.e. 10% of all staff employed in IT in Germany (780.000) have a foreign background.
 However, that number has grown by 17% over the past years while the percentage of German IT professionals has only risen by about 5%.
 This shows us there is a trend in favor of immigration into the IT sector.

 The countries of origin of most tech talents are Italy, Spain, France, Poland and Austria from within the EU.
 From outside the EU most people have come to Germany from India, Russia, Turkey, Ukraine, China, the Balkan states and the United States.
 Pakistan, but also Egypt are also countries from where applicants are starting to receive more job offers than in the past.

 For more than five years we have been working as recruiters and headhunters and helped job applicants find jobs in Germany.
 We know the pitfalls, the mistakes that are being made – and can be avoided – and, of course, the expectations of German companies when it comes to hiring.
 We want to help more people to be better prepared and job-ready when they plan to come, work, and live in Germany.
-If you’re interested in learning more about how findajobingermany.de can help you find your job as a software developer, Data Scientist or Tester you are invited to watch our free online training video.